menu

 Walthall is a tiny village located in the state of Mississippi.
 With a population of 114 people and just one neighborhood, Walthall is the 275th largest community in Mississippi.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Walthall is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some villages, Walthall isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Walthall are a mix of both white- and blue-collar jobs.
 Overall, Walthall is a village of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Walthall who work in teaching (23.64%), sales jobs (14.55%), and healthcare (12.73%).

 The village is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Walthall has relatively fewer families with younger children, and/or college students.
 Combined, this makes Walthall a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.